Nonparametric Identification of First-Price Auction with Unobserved Competition: A Density Discontinuity Framework: The benchmark model

 \subsubsection{The general case}

-The increasing support property observed in Figure \ref{Distwn} and the winning bid p.d.f discontinuities in Figure \ref{Pdf} are generic, as shown in the upcoming lemma.
-Lemma \ref{Idprelims}-(i) recalls more generally that bids increase with competition --- a key feature of first-price auctions that does not hold in ascending or second-price ones.\footnote{This feature also does not hold when buyers do not not observe $N$, in which case the model primitives are not identified.
-For the sake of brevity, we do not establish here that observation of competition by buyers is essential for purposes of identification.
-This can be done as in Proposition \ref{RIPVNunknown}-(ii), which considers a reserve price model wherein active buyers cannot observe competition.
-Haile, Hong and Shum (2003) have also used support variation to test a common value setting against a private value one.} Lemma \ref{Idprelims}-(ii) focuses on the winning bid p.d.f. discontinuities and its jumps.
+The increasing support property of the conditional bid p.d.f. and the winning bid p.d.f. discontinuities in Figure \ref{Pdf} are generic, as shown in the upcoming lemma.
+Lemma \ref{Idprelims}-(i) states more generally that bids increase with competition --- a key feature of first-price auctions that does not hold in ascending ones, or when buyers do not observe $N$.
+Lemma \ref{Idprelims}-(ii) focuses on the winning bid p.d.f discontinuities and its jumps.
+The identification of $\underline{n}$ in Lemma \ref{Idprelims}-(iii) uses that the lower tail index of $G(b)$ is the one of $\left(G_{\underline{n}} (b)\right)^{\underline{n}}$, which is $\underline{n}$.

 \begin{lemma} Suppose Assumptions N and IPV hold.
 Then, all of the following hold. \begin{enumerate} \item For all $\alpha$ in $\left( 0,1\right] $, $B_{\underline{n}}\left( \alpha\right) <\cdots< B_{\overline {n}}\left( \alpha\right) < V(\alpha) $ with $B_{n}\left( 0\right) =V\left( 0\right) $ for all $n$.
 In particular, for $\overline{b}_n = B_n (1)$, $\overline{b}_{\underline{n}}<\cdots < \overline{b}_{\overline{n}}<\overline{v} $.